Mahshi- Egyptian stuffed veggies

 Sear eggplant skins to improve their texture

 Find a pot that will hold the veggies snug and stand them up in the pot.
 Drop the stuffing mixture in using a small spoon or your fingers.
 You can wiggle it in, but resist the urge to jam it in tight.
 The rice needs some room to expand as it cooks.
-(If you have extra stuffing at the end, you can cook it separately as you would regular rice.)

 Make your tomato sauce and pour it over the veggies so that they are about 3/4 of the way covered.